ryanlintott/ZoomImageViewer/README.md

 - Pan around a zoomed-in image in a smooth scroll view that bounces.
 - Double-tap to zoom in and out.
 - Tap the close button or drag a zoomed-out image and toss it away to dismiss it.
-- Tap to show or hide the overlay, status bar, and home indicator.
+- Tap to show or hide the close button or custom overlay.

 Automatic behaviors:
+- Animations when adding or removing an image are automatic.
 - The overlay keeps the same safe area while the image ignores it and pans to the edges.
-- Zooming in or panning hides the overlay, status bar and home indicator so nothing covers the image.
-Zooming out brings everything back.
+- Zooming in or panning hides the overlay and system UI.
+They return automatically when the image is zoomed back out to fit.

 Accessibility features:
 - Smart invert will not invert the image.